celoyd/potato/docs/cli.md

 - The training sample is the pair of (P₁, M₂) as the input (_x_) and M₁ as the target (_y_).
 - Training on this (P₁, M₂) → M₁₁ mapping, we hope, trains the pansharpener to be actually applied at full resolution as a (P₀, M₁) → M₀ mapping, where M₀ is multispectral data at the resolution of the panchromatic data.

 Potato’s only modification to this traditional process is to add an extra downsampling, so that our chips are actually (P₂, M₃) -> M₃.
-This has the disadvantage of moving further from the real data distribution in terms of scale, but the advantage of suppressing sensor artifacts.
+This has the disadvantage of moving further from the real data distribution in terms of spatial scale, but the advantage of suppressing sensor artifacts.
 See the [conceptual documentation](concepts.md) for more.

-Potato defines the chip size as 512×512 for P₁/M₁ and 128×128 for M₂, which entails that we actually read 1024×1024 data from multispectral images and 2048×2048 data from panchromatic images.
+Potato defines the chip size as 512×512 for P₁/M₁ and 128×128 for M₂.
 Given that the receptive field of Potato is only about 28×28, this is larger than it strictly needs to be.
 It has, however, sufficed.
 (A cynic might claim that when I say “Potato defines…” I mean that I hard-coded it and don’t want to do the work of parameterizing it.
 Ridiculous.)

 Maxar’s analysis-ready-data format, or ARD, is a remarkably well-designed way of delivering multiple raw satellite images as a kind of meta-bundle.
 It essentially represents some given area (polygon on Earth) as recorded in some set of satellite observations (catalog identities, or CIDs), each given as a pair of panchromatic and multispectral TIFFs in roughly 5 km × 5 km tiles, in units of reflectance, i.e., atmospherically corrected.